EPA Awards Over $9.3 Million to Clean Up School Buses | US EPA

 Over the last seven years, EPA has awarded approximately $39 million in rebates to replace almost 2,000 school buses.
 Bus replacements funded through the rebate program reduce emissions and exposure to particulate matter and nitrogen oxides for children at schools, bus stops, and on the buses themselves.

-EPA has implemented standards to make newer diesel engines more than 90% cleaner, but many older diesel school buses are still operating.
-These older diesel engines emit large amounts of pollutants, which are linked to instances of aggravated asthma, lung damage and other serious health problems.
+EPA has implemented standards to make newer diesel engines more than 90 percent cleaner, but many older diesel school buses are still operating.
+These older diesel engines emit large amounts of pollutants such as nitrogen oxides and particulate matter, which are linked to instances of aggravated asthma, lung damage and other serious health problems.